HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/README.md

 ### College Entrance English Examination Listening Part

 We build a real speech understanding dataset to check the practical long speech recognition capabilities: [English-High-School-Listening](https://huggingface.co/datasets/VictorJsy/College-Entrance-English-Examination-Listening-Part/tree/main)
-It comprises 150 questions related to long audio segments which have an average length of 109 seconds, and 50 questions about short audio segments with an average length of 14 seconds.
+It comprises 150 questions related to long audio segments with an average length of 109 seconds, and 50 questions about short audio segments with an average length of 14 seconds.

 ## 🌈 How to inference